marijnh/Eloquent-JavaScript/06_object.md

 {{index "rabbit example", method, [property, access]}}

-In JavaScript methods are nothing more than properties that hold function values.
+In JavaScript, methods are nothing more than properties that hold function values.
 This is a simple method:

 ```{includeCode: "top_lines:6"}
 function speak(line) {